NewsAppsUMD/second-news-app-umd/docs/index.rst

         </body>
     </html>

 Sending a single integer to our template is pretty easy, but so is sending a whole mess of things!
-Let’s send those notices from the 20906 ZIP code.
+Let's send those notices from the 20906 ZIP code.

 .. code-block:: python
     :emphasize-lines: 21, 23